upaternostro/puppet-proxmox4/README.md

 ### Beginning with Proxmox

-To begin using proxmox module with default parameters, declare the hypervisor's class with `include proxmox::hypervisor`.
+To begin using proxmox module with default parameters, declare the hypervisor's class with `include proxmox4::hypervisor`.

 ## Usage

 ### Hypervisor

 ```
-include proxmox::hypervisor
+include proxmox4::hypervisor
 ```
 **Note**: The module will NOT automatically reboot the system on the PVE Kernel.
 You will need to reboot it manually and start again the puppet agent.